 2. Care Specialisms: Can the home support the nursing needs of your relative?

-If you family member is currently in Hospital and you have been advised to search for a Nursing Home then a ‘Nursing Assessment’ will of been carried out by Hospital staff.
+If your family member is currently in hospital and you have been advised to search for a Nursing Home then a ‘Nursing Assessment’ will of been carried out by Hospital staff.
 Ask for a copy of this assessment as it outlines their exact nursing needs i.e. requires hoisting, suprapubic catheter and stoma care.
-Refer to this when you are speaking to shortlisted Nursing Homes and they should be able to advise if they can support.
+Refer to this when you are speaking to shortlisted Nursing Homes and they should be able to advise if they can support you.

 Get in touch today for free, help and support finding a Nursing Home near you